FOSSClass/AbantOS-Elive/README.md

 ### Change Wallpaper

 Left click on the desktop to bring up the menu.
 Hover over Settings and Left click it.
 A settings window will appear.
 Left click on Wallpaper, the wallpaper settings will appear.
-Choose one the the wallpapers and click apply.
+Choose one the the wallpapers and click apply, you can also set images as wallpapers from the file manager.

 ### Live / Animated Wallpapers

 There are two methods for doing this that I know of, here are both.

+Warning: animated wallpapers are not suggested since uses resources for rendering, small sized renderings and non-constant ones should not impact the user experience.

 #### Live Wallpaper: Method 1